safesploitOrg/doogle/README.md

 ## Pagination System

-Naturally certain search terms may return many results like 'bbc'.
+Naturally, certain search terms may return many results like 'bbc'.

 To which Doogle only displays **20 sites** per page.
 At the bottom of the page, we can view the next 10 pages.